Categories

 Pittsburgh Inset

-PA 28 now shown with the red expressway “stripe” from the 40th Street Bridge to the Butler Street interchange and the Millvale interchange now shown
+PA 28 now indicated with the red expressway “stripe” from the 40th Street Bridge to the Butler Street interchange and the Millvale interchange is now shown.

 East Ohio Street shown as an expressway on the 2015 official road map